Bearing

 , where is the number of vertices that are end-vertices of the edges in ;

-For networks using pure distance information, the conditions for global rigidity are stronger than those for rigidity of formation with distance constraints.
+For frameworks using pure distance information, the conditions for global rigidity are stronger than those for rigidity of formation with distance constraints.

 Theorem 2